rt23456p/Web_Privacy/README.md

 1. Build a SSR-VPN yourself with a safe VPS(Huawei Cloud,Alicloud is good but slightly more expensive)+doub.io script installation guide, ([here for the backup portal](https://github.com/ToyoDAdoubiBackup/doubi)) remember not to install Google BBR algorithm as this may put you in some risks
 2. Save the key and connect it by using a SSR software such as ShadowsocksR
-3. Use Linux to browse the Internet(any is fine, but I like Deepin the most)
+3. Use Linux to browse the Internet(any is fine, but I generally likes Deepin the most)
 <br />
 <br />
 <br />

-## Reference Section:
+## Reference Section :
 ["Snowden Leaks Caused US 'Significant Harm' – Mueller".
 BBC News.](https://www.bbc.co.uk/news/world-us-canada-22884566) <br />
 [Here's how the NSA spied on Cisco firewalls for years](https://www.engadget.com/2016-08-21-nsa-technique-for-cisco-spying.html) <br />
 [Snowden: The NSA planted backdoors in Cisco products](https://www.infoworld.com/article/2608141/snowden--the-nsa-planted-backdoors-in-cisco-products.html) <br />